Planting Seeds for Future Ministry

 You may become a member of the Cornerstone Legacy Society by providing for a legacy gift to the endowment or the Church.
 No minimum amount is required.
 In fact, it is not necessary to disclose to the endowment trustees or the parish clergy the type or amount of your bequest unless you want to do so.

 If you intend to make a specific designation for a gift to the endowment, this requires a minimum gift of $20,000 or higher based upon the cash requirements of the purpose you have in mind.
-It would be helpful to discuss the details any designated gift or bequest in advance with either Fr.
-Furman or one of our endowment trustees in order to make sure that your purpose can be realized in perpetuity as you intend.
+It would be helpful to discuss the details any designated gift or bequest in advance with either the Rector or one of our endowment trustees in order to make sure that your purpose can be realized as you intend.

 A gift made to the parish can be used for any purpose by the vestry, and gifts are typically utilized or designated for use within a short period of time.
-A gift made to the endowment is invested as a principal amount in perpetuity.
-The gift is permanently invested, and only the earnings and/or dividends from that gift may be utilized by the parish.
+A gift made to the endowment is invested as a principal amount for the long term.
+The gift is invested using a "Total Return Policy" focused on the long term.

-All gifts and bequests to the St. Peter’s Family Endowment are placed in a perpetual trust fund.
-Only earnings from the principal can be distributed by the endowment trustees to the vestry for use.
+All gifts and bequests to the St. Peter’s Family Endowment are placed in a managed trust fund.
+Only prudent annual distributions can be made by the endowment trustees to the vestry for use.
 Typical uses may include education, community outreach, capital needs, or other purposes designated by donors.